 - Guidance on the classification and zoning of areas where potentially explosive atmospheres may occur, and the selection of equipment for use in those areas can be found here.

-Remember: All existing workplaces/landfill sites must meet the DSEAR and ATEX requirements!
+Remember: All existing workplaces/landfill sites must meet the DSEAR (DSEA Regulations) and ATEX requirements!

 This part of DSEAR complements the Equipment and Protective Systems Intended for Use in Potentially Explosive Atmospheres Regulations 1996.
 There is a DTI web page giving further information here.